New to Telerik UI for ASP.NET MVC? Download free 30-day trial

 4. Handle a TextBox Event

 The TextBox component provides convenient events for implementing your desired logic.
-In this tutorial, you will use the exposed Change() event to log a new entry in the browser's console.
+In this tutorial, you will use the exposed Change() event to log the current TextBox value in the browser's console.

 @using Kendo.Mvc.UI